 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

-This old-fashioned Oxtail Soup recipe results in a delicious, broth-y dish that is packed with tender meat and healthy veggies.
+This old-fashioned Oxtail Soup recipe results in a delicious, broth-y dish that is packed with tender meat and veggies.
 The long-simmering base of red wine, beef broth, and herbs gives the soup an intense depth of flavor.
 Serve up a hot bowl of this soup on a cold winter day, and I guarantee this hearty meal will warm the tummy, heart, and soul.

 A bowl of oxtail soup with shredded oxtail meat and vegetables.